top of page

 Caporales: a 3-day festival in February to remember the resistance of the indigenous and black people against the Spanish conquerers.

 Inti Raymi: the festival of the sun, celebrated on June 21st (summer solstice).
-It is very special, because Salasaca is very close to the equator.
+It is very special, and sacred celebration because Salasaca is very close to the equator.

 Finados: Day of the dead, celebrated on November 2nd at the cemetery, to honor and remember the deceased.